What does wind mitigation mean?

 While any homeowner can benefit from a wind mitigation inspection, those in hurricane- or tornado-prone areas may see the greatest impact on their premium.
 That’s because the potential for extensive damage in Tornado Alley and Hurricane Alley has a big impact on insurance prices.
-Often, insurers charge homeowners in these areas a hurricane deductible on top of the standard deductible.
-It covers wind damage after hurricanes and windstorms, but the deductible is a percentage of your home’s value.
+Often, insurers require a hurricane deductible in these areas on top of the standard deductible.
+It applies to damage caused by hurricanes and windstorms, and the deductible is usually a percentage of your home’s value.

 Getting a wind mitigation inspection starts with hiring a certified inspector.
 That individual may be a:

 Inspections typically cost about $100 (depending on where you live) and take 30 minutes to an hour.

 During the inspection, the inspectors will look for wind-resistant features, such as hurricane shutters, impact-resistant windows and doors, water barriers in the roof, the shape of your roof and how it's attached to your roof deck and walls, and more.

 Your inspector may also ask for any prior wind mitigation inspection documents.